base-org/web/apps/base-docs/docs/connecting-to-the-blockchain/connecting-with-a-provider.md

 ## Connecting to the Blockchain

-We'll be using Rainbowkit's [quick start] to scaffold a new project for this guide.
+We'll be using RainbowKit's [quick start] to scaffold a new project for this guide.

 :::info